alexgo-io/alexlab-doc/docs/product-features/farming/how-to.md

 ### Step 4: Confirm Stake

-Once you have entered the amount, click the "Stake" button.
+Once you have entered the amount, click the `Stake` button.
 Confirmation panel will appear.
 Here you can double check amount and reward cycles.
 If everything looks okay, click `Confirm` 😎

 <figure><img src="../../.gitbook/assets/farming/confirm-staking-panel.png" alt="" width="375"><figcaption></figcaption></figure>